 Be sure to pay off your transferred balance in full before the intro APR promotion is over.
 And pay any purchase balance in full and on time each month.
 Because regardless of which variable APR you qualify for after the intro period has ended, being charged interest can cancel out the value of the rewards you’ll get with the card.

 The Wells Fargo Propel American Express® card doesn’t charge a foreign transaction fee, but that may not be a huge benefit overall since American Express credit cards aren’t as widely accepted overseas as other credit card networks.
 If you’re traveling abroad, consider bringing a Visa or Mastercard credit card as a backup in case you can’t use this one.

 - Cellphone protection: You can get reimbursed if your phone is damaged or stolen when you pay your cellphone bill with your Wells Fargo Propel American Express® card.

-- Lost-luggage reimbursement: This is a benefit you typically see on much-more expensive cards, like the Chase Sapphire Reserve®.
+- Lost-luggage reimbursement: This is a benefit you typically see on much more expensive cards.